Opera

 Media Access

 Chautauqua Institution invites media coverage from reputable regional and national outlets.
-During the Summer Assembly, June 25 to Aug.
-28 in 2022, access to Chautauqua’s grounds and venues is restricted.
-A limited number of complimentary press credentials is available at any given time.
+During the Summer Assembly, from late June to late Aug., access to Chautauqua’s grounds and venues is restricted.
+A limited number of complimentary press credentials are available at any given time.
 We place priority on requests from journalists who:

 • report for outlets capable of reaching large or influential audiences, particularly in our target markets;